precht/profiling/README.md

 ## Stopwatch

-Similarly to a traditional stopwatch, we store measured laps and we can calculate basic statistics: average, median and standard deviation.
+As with a traditional stopwatch, we store measured laps and we can calculate basic statistics: average, median and standard deviation.
 Requires  C++17.

 Time complexity: